eveld/git-fundamentals/WRITING.md

 - [ ] Have I removed redundant navigation ("Next:" sections)?
 - [ ] Are technical terms introduced before being used?
 - [ ] Is the content educational, not just validating?
+- [ ] Does the content answer WHY, not just WHAT and HOW?
+- [ ] Is there a balance between narrative and structured information?
+- [ ] Are bullet points used sparingly, only where appropriate?
+- [ ] Does each concept include real-world context or examples?

 ## The Golden Rule